Anomaly-free twistorial higher-spin theories: Quantization of holomorphic higher-spin theories at one loop

 Note that the connection $\bar{\cD}_{\V}$ can be shown to be in one-to-one correspondence with the SD connection of the corresponding SD spacetime through the Penrose non-linear graviton construction \cite{Penrose:1976js}.
 The Hirzebruch-Riemann-Roch theorem states that the index associated to the operator $\bar{\cD}_{\V}$ is given by

 Here, $\Tod(T_{\PTc})$ is the Todd class associated with the tangent bundle $T_{\PTc}$.
 Furthermore, $\Ch(\V)$ stands for the Chern character of the vector bundle $\V$ where the BV fields $\A$ take values in.
-This bundle is given by:
+The vector bundle $\V$ is given by:

 where $\Spec$ is the spectrum of fields of the theory in consideration.\footnote{A critical reader may be slightly annoyed by the way we abuse the terminology, since the index should only be associated to the zero modes or ground states of the fields encoded by $\Spec$ following the usual Fredholm index formula $\Ind(\bar{\cD}_{\V})=\dim\ker \bar{\cD}_{\V}-\dim\mathrm{coker} \bar{\cD}_{\V}=\dim \ker \bar{\cD}_{\V}-\dim \bar{\cD}_{\V}^{\dagger}$.}